Azure/blobxfer/docs/10-cli-usage.md

 `BLOBXFER_SYNC_COPY_DEST_STORAGE_ACCOUNT` instead.
 * `--sync-copy-dest-remote-path` specifies the destination remote Azure path under the synchronous copy destination storage account.
+* `--timeout` is the timeout value, in seconds, applied to both connect and read operations.
+To apply separate values for these operations individually, use YAML configuration instead.

 ### Encryption
 * `--rsa-private-key` is the RSA private key in PEM format to use.
 This can